sindastra/passwnd/README.md

 The latter is not recommended, as it might leak the password to the shell history.

+# Usage (Windows)

+Simply double-click `passwnd.exe` or use it in a terminal like above.

 # Obtaining

 You can get the latest release from [here](https://github.com/sindastra/passwnd/releases/latest).